Explainability of deep vision-based autonomous driving systems: Review and challenges: Explaining a deep driving model

 \subsubsection{Model translation}

-The idea of \emph{model translation} is to transfer the knowledge contained in the main opaque model into a separate machine learning model that is inherently interpretable.
+\ingeneral{} The idea of \emph{model translation} is to transfer the knowledge contained in the main opaque model into a separate machine learning model that is inherently interpretable.
 Concretely, this involves training an explainable model to mimic the input-output mapping of the black-box function.
-Despite sharing the same spirit with local approximation methods presented in \autoref{sec:4:local:approximation}, model translation methods are different as they should approximate the main function \emph{globally} across the data distribution.
+Despite sharing the same spirit with local approximation methods presented in \autoref{sec:4:local:saliency}, model translation methods are different as they should approximate the main function \emph{globally} across the data distribution.
 In the work of \citet{cnn_knowledge_explanatory_graph} an explanatory graph is built from a pre-trained convolutional neural net to understand how the patterns memorized by its filters are related to object parts.
 This graph aims at providing a global view of how visual knowledge is organized within the hierarchy of convolutional layers in the network.
 Deep neural networks have also been translated into soft decision trees \citep{soft_decision_tree} or rule-based systems \citep{deepred,sato2001rule}.
 The recent work of \citet{causal_learning_autoencoded_activations} presents a causal model used to explain the computation of a deep neural network.
 Human-understandable concepts are first extracted from the neural network of interest, using auto-encoders with sparsity losses.
 Then, the causal model is built using those discovered human-understandable concepts and can quantify the effect of each concept on the network's output.

-To the best of our knowledge, such strategies have not been used in the autonomous driving literature to visualize and interpret the rules learned by a neural driving system.
+\challenges{} To the best of our knowledge, such strategies have not been used in the autonomous driving literature to visualize and interpret the rules learned by a neural driving system.
 Indeed, one of the limit of such a strategy lies in the disagreements between the interpretable translated model and the main self-driving model.
 These disagreements are inevitable as rule-based models or soft-decision trees have a lower capacity than deep neural networks.
 Moreover, these methods are typically designed to explain deep networks that perform a classification task, which is usually not the case of self-driving models.
+Being able to adapt these techniques to driving models could certainly be beneficial to engineers and regulatory institutions.
+Indeed, these methods would provide a direct understanding on the knowledge captured by learning-based algorithms, which could help assess their safety and conformity to societal rules and ethics.